rubyworks/dotopts/demo/09_battery/commands_only.md

 ## Example with multiple matching commands

-Given an .opts file with a number of commands:
+Given an .option file with a number of commands:

     yard
       --title "First Title"